microsoft/PubSec-Info-Assistant/docs/updating-codebase-from-upstream.md

 > Linear history is being retained so you will need to use **Rebase and Merge** or **Squash and Merge**.

+### When to use Rebase
+Use this when you want to maintain a detailed commit history from the feature/test branch in the main branch.
+It's suitable for code changes where each commit's history is important for context, such as new features or significant code revisions.

+### When to use Squash
+Opt for this when dealing with a series of minor or incremental changes, such as documentation updates or small tweaks.
+It combines all feature branch commits into a single commit for a cleaner main branch history, making it ideal for simpler or less impactful changes.

 ## 10. Update the local main branch and clean up